wmfs/tymly/README.md

 And after a while, you're good to go! :sweat_smile:

+# Running locally

+To run Tymly locally, you need both the front-end and back-end running.

+To get the back-end running, change directory to `tymly/packages/tymly-runner`

+And run:
+### `npm run start`

+To get the front-end running, in another terminal, navigate to the `tymly-frontend-gds-theme` repository (make sure you have followed the steps in this readme too) and run:

+### `npm run start`

+You should now be able to a version of Tymly running locally.

 # Next steps

 __With your Tymly repos cloned and packages installed, what next?__